Home | Bibliography | Site Search | Site Map

 The grammar of the Latin language is very complicated, i.e. there are many, many rules to learn, whereas a modern romance language is comparatively uncomplicated.
 The evidence, as I remember it from school, is that as individual languages develop they become less rather than more complicated; the most grammatically complicated languages (Greek, Latin) are also the oldest.

 Did primitive human reason or did primitive human instinct invent this complicated grammar?
 Did man once upon a time sing as unselfconsciously as birds seem to sing, but "with meaning"?
-In which sense of the word 'meaning' -- in the primitive language game sense of games with rules, or in some other?
+In which sense of the word 'meaning' -- in the language game sense of games with rules, or in some other?
 (But which other?
 It is possible to be poor in models of language meaning, too.)

 Learning versus Endowment

 It appears that if a human being does not learn a language in childhood, it will never learn one.
 Thus remember that we acquire language in childhood from those we live among -- i.e. man is not endowed with language (as he is endowed e.g. with hearing and sight), but must learn language.
 Which makes the origin of language even more puzzling, for who then, did the earliest human beings learn language from?
-(Are birds born singing, or must they learn to sing from other birds?)

 Hence the question of how language developed from its presumably simple beginnings to its present complexity remains unanswered and perhaps unanswerable.
 (Hayakawa, op. cit.)